Efficient characterization of general Gottesman-Kitaev-Preskill qubits

 we obtain irreducible forms with two or three non-commuting cosines, which is a direct consequence of their asymmetric structure in the phase space.

-The reason for inclusion of the subspace penalty operator $\hat{O}_1$ is to ensure that states leaking outside the ideal logical code space are penalized, as \(\hat{O}_x, \hat{O}_y, \hat{O}_z\) possess Gaussian eigenstates (i.e., eigenstates of a single quadrature), and therefore do not uniquely identify the target logical qubit state, as opposed to the discrete eigenstates of the Pauli operators.
-In certain high-symmetry cases, however, the full penalty may not be necessary.

-For example, Ref.~\cite{marekGroundStateNature2024} demonstrates that the logical state $|0_\mathrm{L}\rangle$ is the zero-eigenvalue eigenstate of $2\sin^2(\hat{x}\sqrt{\pi}) + 2\sin^2(\hat{p}\sqrt{\pi}/2)$.
-This is a special case of Eq.~\eqref{eq:general GKP qubit}: the second term is exactly $\hat{1}-\hat{O}_x$, while the first term isolates the position-quadrature penalty component of $\hat{O}_1$.
-This reduced form is entirely sufficient because the missing penalties would only redundantly reinforce the logical requirements already enforced by $\hat{O}_x$.
+In certain high-symmetry cases, the full form of \(\hat{O}_1\) is not necessary to use.
+Ref.~\cite{marekGroundStateNature2024} demonstrates that the logical state $|0_\mathrm{L}\rangle$ is the zero-eigenvalue eigenstate of $2\sin^2(\hat{x}\sqrt{\pi}/2) + 2\sin^2(\hat{p}\sqrt{\pi})$.
+This is a special case of Eq.~\eqref{eq:general GKP qubit}: the first term is exactly $\hat{1}-\hat{O}_z$, while the second term isolates the momentum-quadrature penalty component of $\hat{O}_1$.
+This reduced form is entirely sufficient because the missing penalties would only redundantly reinforce the logical requirements already enforced by $\hat{O}_z$.

 We have shown that Eq.~\eqref{eq:general GKP qubit} can be used to describe an arbitrary ideal qubit.
-To fully evaluate its effectiveness for characterization of physical states, we define its \(N-\)dimensional truncated counterpart as
+To fully evaluate its effectiveness for characterization of physical states, we define its \(N\)-dimensional truncated counterpart as

-This allows us to immediately identify specific finite dimensional approximations of logical GKP qubits in \(N-\)dimensional truncated Fock spaces as the ground states of \(\hat{O}_{\mathrm{GKP}}^{[N]}\) for varying \(N\).
-Examples for the magic state per Eq.~\eqref{eq:magic_state} are shown in Fig. \ref{fig:magic_state}, showing gradual convergence to the expected phase space structure~\cite{hastrupAnalysisLossCorrection2023}.
+This allows us to immediately identify specific finite dimensional approximations of logical GKP qubits in \(N\)-dimensional truncated Fock spaces as the ground states of \(\hat{O}_{\mathrm{GKP}}^{[N]}\) for varying \(N\).
+Examples for the magic state per Eq.~\eqref{eq:magic_state} are shown in Fig.~\ref{fig:magic_state}, showing gradual convergence to the expected phase space structure~\cite{hastrupAnalysisLossCorrection2023}.

-To ensure that the proposed method gives correct results for all possible logical superpositions in the space of logical GKP qubits, we perform a careful numerical analysis of the logical Bloch sphere.
-By utilizing Fibonacci lattice sampling, we construct \(\sim 1000\) evenly spaced points on the Bloch sphere, each corresponding to some pure superposition of \(\ket{0_\mathrm{L}}\) and \(\ket{1_\mathrm{L}}\).
-For each of the points, we construct the corresponding operator \(\hat{O}_\mathrm{GKP}\) and its ground state.
-Then, choosing a starting point at the south pole, we order all the points on the sphere using a greedy heuristic of visiting the nearest unvisited point until all points are visited.
-Further details on this procedure are provided in Supplement \ref{app:sphere}.
-Having ordered all ground states and all operators, we visualize the expectation value of each operator evaluated in each ground state and compare this to the logical infidelity of the two points on the Bloch sphere, which is given by